 (c) promotion of the product

-Enron will be primarily responsible for the promotion of the Specialist Data Service, but Reuters may use reasonable efforts to promote the service from time to time.
+Reuters will be primarily responsible for the promotion of the Specialist Data Service and shall use reasonable efforts to promote the service from time to time.

 (c) sales channels - who will have responsibility

-Enron will be primarily responsible for the sale and marketing of the Specialist Data Service.
+Reuters will be primarily responsible for the sale and marketing of the Specialist Data Service.

 (d) training

-Enron agrees to train Reuters staff on the Specialist Data Service, free of charge, and at such times and places as may be reasonably requested by Reuters from time to time.
+Reuters agrees, as necessary, to train Enron staff on the Specialist Data Service, free of charge, and at such times and places as may be reasonably requested by Enron from time to time.

 C: Operational Issues